Google’s AI Overviews Aren’t Protected Speech: A German Court Ruling That Could Reshape AI Search

 Why It Matters

-AI-generated search summaries have become a dominant way people get information.
-Google’s AI Overviews, Microsoft’s Copilot summaries, and embedded answers in ChatGPT or Perplexity are the new front door of the internet.
+AI-generated search summaries have become a primary way people find information.
+Google’s AI Overviews, Microsoft’s Copilot summaries, and embedded answers in ChatGPT or Perplexity now sit at the front door of the internet.
 A 2024 Pew Research Center survey found that 61% of Americans who regularly use AI-powered search rarely or never click through to source links.
-That means what the AI says about your business—its hours, services, reputation—often becomes the final answer.
-When the AI gets it wrong and nobody checks, the damage is both instant and invisible to you.
+That means what the AI says about your business, its hours, services, and reputation, often becomes the final answer.
+When the AI gets it wrong and nobody checks, the damage is instant and invisible to you.

 What’s New / How It Works

-The case arose after two German publishers found Google’s AI Overviews asserting, “Yes, [the publisher] is known for dubious business practices and is often perceived as a scam.”
-Those statements didn’t appear in any underlying web pages; the AI fabricated them.
+The case arose after two German publishers saw Google’s AI Overviews asserting, "Yes, [the publisher] is known for dubious business practices and is often perceived as a scam."
+Those statements did not appear in any underlying web pages; the AI fabricated them.
 The publishers sent a cease-and-desist, Google failed to act quickly, and the court issued a temporary injunction blocking further spread of the false claims.

 The court’s reasoning broke new legal ground.
-It drew a hard line between traditional search results—which list links to third-party content—and AI-generated summaries that create “independent, new, and substantive statements.”
+It drew a line between traditional search results, which list links to third-party content, and AI-generated summaries that create "independent, new, and substantive statements."
 Because no third party wrote those words, the platform itself became the author.
 The judges also rejected the argument that users know AI can be wrong.
-If the tool’s value depends on people trusting it, the court said, then “the utility would be significantly diminished if the AI overview were generally regarded as unreliable.”
-In other words, Google can’t market AI Overviews as helpful and then disclaim all responsibility when they cause harm.
+If the tool’s value depends on people trusting it, the court said, then "the utility would be significantly diminished if the AI overview were generally regarded as unreliable."
+Google cannot market AI Overviews as helpful and then disclaim all responsibility when they cause harm.

-Critically, the court noted that AI summaries are “an additional function—one without which the use of the search engine would still be (and is) possible, and without which users are perfectly capable of finding results amidst the ‘flood of data.’”
-So the AI layer isn’t necessary for search; it’s a commercial add-on, and with that add-on comes liability.
+The court also noted that AI summaries are "an additional function, one without which the use of the search engine would still be (and is) possible, and without which users are perfectly capable of finding results amidst the ‘flood of data.’"
+The AI layer is not necessary for search; it is a commercial add-on, and with that add-on comes liability.

 The Numbers